 - A daily medical record for each patient;

 Specialized Treatment Facility: Specialized treatment facilities for the purposes of this plan include ambulatory surgical facilities, hospice facilities, skilled nursing facilities, mental health treatment facilities, substance abuse treatment facilities or renal dialysis facilities.
 The facility must have a physician on staff or on call.
 The facility must also prepare and maintain a written plan of treatment for each patient.

-Standing Referral: Referral from a personal provider to a network specialist or specialty treatment center in the Elevate network for illness or injury that requires ongoing care.
+Standing Referral: Referral from a personal provider to a network specialist or specialty treatment center in your health plan network for illness or injury that requires ongoing care.

-Subrogation: The recovery by Elevate of costs for benefits paid by Elevate when a third party causes an injury and is found liable for payment of damages.
+Subrogation: The recovery by Denver Health Medical Plan of costs for benefits paid by Denver Health Medical Plan when a third party causes an injury and is found liable for payment of damages.

-Subscriber: The head of household and the basis for eligibility for enrollment in Elevate.
+Subscriber: The head of household and the basis for eligibility for enrollment in DHMP.

 T(back to top)

 Telehealth: A mode of delivery of health care services through telecommunications systems, including information, electronic and communication technologies, to facilitate the assessment, diagnosis, consultation, treatment, education, care management or self-management of a covered person’s health care while the covered person is located at an originating site and the provider is located at a distant site.
 The term includes synchronous interactions and store-and-forward transfers.

 - Distant Site: A site at which a provider is located while providing health care services by means of telehealth.

 - Originating Site: A site at which a patient is located at the time health care services are provided to him/her by means of telehealth.